 Why do people hack?

-- Phishing – Phishing schemes are one of the most iconic forms of illegal data collection that the general-public know about.
+Phishing – Phishing schemes are one of the most iconic forms of illegal data collection that the general public knows about.
 These strategies aim to collect information such as credit card details, login information and pretty much anything that can be harmful.

 WordPress and Hackers: